Skip to main content

 Vaping is still a dangerous trend among teens.

-The trend among teens has continued its upward trajectory.
-The U.S. Department of Health and Human Services annual youth tobacco survey showed that more than 25 percent of high schoolers used e-cigarettes in 2019.
+Vaping among teens continues to rise.
+According to the U.S. Department of Health and Human Services, more than 25 percent of high school students reported using e-cigarettes in 2019.

-Vaping has quickly become an epidemic.
-E-cigarettes are now the most commonly used tobacco products among kids.
-And there’s evolving evidence that shows young adults have greater health risks from e-cigarette usage, including irreversible lung damage and lung disease.
+E-cigarettes are now the most commonly used tobacco product among youth.
+Emerging research shows that young people face increased risks from vaping, including irreversible lung damage and chronic lung disease.